jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 Using a higher order component we can create a carousel from any number of UI elements.
 For example, a simple carousel may have only previous and next buttons, while a more complex one might include image thumbnails of each slide across the bottom.
-Both of these can use the same hoc to handle their state.
+Both of these can use the same higher order component to handle their state.

 ```js
 // UI component